 Our executive compensation programs are designed to deliver compensation that is competitive with our peer group and that allows us to attract and retain superior talent who can perform effectively and succeed in a demanding business environment.
 Our compensation programs are also designed to reward performance against pre-established goals and align the interests of our executives with our stockholders.
 We believe that the compensation of our executive officers should focus executive behavior on the achievement of near-term corporate targets as well as long-term business objectives and strategies.
 We believe that pay-for-performance compensation programs, which reward our executives when they achieve individual and/or corporate goals, create stockholder value and thus have emphasized company and individual performance in setting compensation.
-We use a combination of base salary, annual cash incentive compensation programs, a long-term equity incentive compensation program and a broad based benefits program to create a competitive compensation package for our executive management team.
-We describe below our compensation philosophy, policies and practices with respect to our Chief Executive Officer, Chief Financial Officer and our other executive officers, who are collectively referred to as our Named Executive Officers.
+We use a combination of base salary, annual cash incentive compensation programs, a long-term equity incentive compensation program and a broad-based benefits program to create a competitive compensation package for our executive management team.
+We describe below our compensation philosophy, policies and practices with respect to our Chief Executive Officer, Chief Financial Officer and our three most highly compensated executive officers, other than the Chief Executive Officer and Chief Financial Officer, who were serving as executive officers as of December 31, 2016, who are collectively referred to as our Named Executive Officers.

-As a biopharmaceutical company focusing on the development of several immunotherapy technologies and preparing to transition to a fully-integrated biopharmaceutical company, we establish corporate goals that are designed to contribute to the development of our lead programs, rindopepimut and glembatumumab vedotin, to ensure that we manage our cash effectively and have sufficient funding to complete near term development activities for our lead drug candidates and to advance our commercialization planning activities and, where appropriate, to pursue partnerships and collaborations through which we can leverage the value of our drug candidates.
+As a biopharmaceutical company focusing on the development of several immunotherapy technologies, we establish corporate goals that are designed to contribute to the development of our lead programs and to ensure that we manage our cash effectively and have sufficient funding to complete near-term development activities for our lead drug candidates and, where appropriate, to pursue partnerships and collaborations through which we can leverage the value of our drug candidates.
 We seek to link the financial interests of our Named Executive Officers to those of our stockholders by tying compensation to the achievement of these strategic corporate goals, which we believe will drive long-term stockholder value.
-Each year we establish corporate goals the achievement of which we believe are essential to the long-term success of our business.
+Each year we establish corporate goals, the achievement of which we believe are essential to the long-term success of our business.

 The Compensation Committee has adopted a compensation philosophy of targeting our executive compensation to the 50th percentile of executive compensation of our peer group and the Radford Global Life Sciences Survey results.
 Executive compensation may be above or below the 50th percentile based on an executive's experience, scope of position, individual performance and company constraints.
-The Compensation Committee increased annual base salary for our existing executive officers by 3.0% to 6.5% in mid-2014, depending on the position.
+The Compensation Committee increased the annual base salary for Mr. Marucci, Mr. Catlin, Dr. Davis and Dr. Keler by 2.0% to 3.5% in mid-2016, depending on the position.
+Ms. Crowley's annual base salary increased 6.0% upon her promotion to Senior Vice President and Chief Product Development Officer in August 2016.